 When it comes to building massive biceps and forearms, the hammer curl is an effective isolation workout that targets the bicep, brachialis and brachioradialis.

-It is one of the most popular exercises among bodybuilders and regular weightlifters.
-Hammer curls help build a thicker upper arm by strengthening the brachialis muscle, which is below the biceps.
+Hammer curls are one of the most popular exercises among bodybuilders and regular weightlifters.
+They help build a thicker upper arm by strengthening the brachialis muscle below the biceps.

 Hammer curls can be performed using various equipment such as: